 Each of the choices presents better and worse factors to consider when comparing them to Chromatic Orb.

-- Magic Missile – Automatically hits, better range ignores cover, does less average damage.
+- Magic Missile – Automatically hits, has better range, ignores cover, and does less damage on average.

 - Witch Bolt – Has lower range and average damage, does damage round after round with concentration.

-- Chaos Bolt – Has lower average damage, better range, ability to hit multiple targets.
+- Chaos Bolt – Has lower average damage, better range, and ability to hit multiple targets.